Juan Adams: Post-UFC career

 Adams signed with ARES Fighting Championship in late February 2020.

 Despite the contract with ARES, Adams ended up facing Jeremy Hardy at Fury FC 46 on May 16, 2021.
 He won the fight via first-round technical knockout.

 He was then scheduled to face Juan Torres at Fury FC 47 on June 20, 2021, but the fight was cancelled.

 Adams faced Eric Lunsford at Fury FC 48 on July 25, 2021.
 He won the fight via first-round rear naked choke submission.

 Fury FC Heavyweight Champion

 Adams challenged Richard Odoms for the Fury FC Heavyweight Championship at Fury FC 49 on August 29, 2021, he won the fight by third round TKO.

 Adams made a defence of his Fury FC Heavyweight Championship against Austen Lane at Fury FC 54 on November 21, 2021.
 He lost the bout and title via a 4th round TKO stoppage.

 Adams faced Aaron Rosa at Fury FC 56 on February 6, 2022.
 Adams won the bout in the first round via ground and pound TKO.

 Professional Fighters League

 Adams faced Sam Kei on June 24, 2022 at PFL 5.
 He won the fight via TKO in the second round.

 Adams, replacing Denis Goltsov, faced Matheus Scheffel in the Semifinals of the Heavyweight tournament on August 13, 2022 at PFL 8.
 Adams lost the bout via TKO stoppage in the third round.

+Return to regional circuit

+Adams was then scheduled to face Austin Green at Fury FC 78 on April 23, 2023.
+However, the bout was scrapped after Green withdrew from the bout citing weight issues.

+Adams is now scheduled to face Shelton Graves for the inaugural Paradigm Combat Sports Heavyweight Championship at PCS 3 on June 17, 2023.